-First of all, Oshaburi Kombu has a quite hard and tough texture compared to Miyako Kombu.
-Here is a video of Oshaburi Kombu showing its hard texture,
+First of all, Oshaburi Kombu has a quite hard, tough texture compared to Miyako Kombu.
+As the evidence, here is a video of Oshaburi Kombu showing its hard texture,

 and here is a video of Miyako Kombu for comparison.

-From these 2 videos, you can see that the former, Oshaburi Kombu is a pretty tough seaweed snack.
+From these 2 videos, you can see that the former, Oshaburi Kombu is a pretty hard seaweed snack.

-Besides, you may notice that something is attached to these Nakano’s kombu snacks.
-Actually, the whitish stuff like salt on the surface is ume plum powder.
+Besides, you may notice that there are whitish things adhering to these strips of kelp seaweed.
+Actually, the salt-like stuff on the surface is Ume plum powder.

-According to the ingredient list on the back of the package, the whitish powder is made from ume plums, shiso juice, ume vinegar, and salt.
-Therefore, it is somewhat sour and salty.
+In fact, according to the ingredient list on the back of the package, the whitish powder is made from Ume plums, Shiso (perilla) juice, Ume vinegar, and salt.
+Therefore, it is salty and somewhat sour.

-In addition to those, bonito extract is added to the Kombu snack as an umami ingredient.
+In addition to these, bonito extract is also added to the Kombu snack as an umami ingredient.

-The Japanese term “Oshaburi (おしゃぶり)” means sucking on something.
-As that indicates, the more you suck on Oshaburi Kombu, the tenderer the kelp seaweed snack becomes and the more the flavor comes out.
-Hence, compared to Miyako Kombu, you can savor the taste of Oshaburi Kombu for a long time.
+The Japanese term “Oshaburi (おしゃぶり)” actually means sucking on something.
+As this indicates, the longer you suck on the Oshaburi Kombu snack, the tenderer the kelp seaweed gets and the more the flavor comes out.

-Nakano Oshaburi Kombu is one of the most popular “Oshaburi Kombu” snacks, and it is available at many supermarkets and some convenience stores in Japan.
+Nakano Oshaburi Kombu is one of the most popular “Oshaburi Kombu” snacks in Japan, so it is available in many supermarkets around the country.